Ways to spot identity theft and help keep your information secure

 How does identity theft happen?

-Identity theft happens when someone steals your personal information in order to commit fraud.
+Identity theft happens when someone steals your personal information to commit fraud.
 A thief might open credit cards or utility accounts.
 They could get medical treatments in your name.
 They could also drain your bank account or claim your tax refund.
 These activities might show up on your credit report, hurt your credit health and make it harder for you to get credit when you need it.

 Identity theft can also happen when you lose your wallet or have a piece of mail stolen.
 Criminals can steal your personal data from unsecured websites, public Wi-Fi networks, email phishing scams and malware.